umialpha/telepathy-poc/README.md

-#Telepathy-POC
+# Telepathy-POC

-Telepathy-POC is where we put our ideas about our telepathy v2 design.
+Telepathy-POC is the collections of our POC about telepathy v2.